tjhickey724/pythonintro/notes/conditional_execution.md

 ### Wordle test
 answer = five letter word

 guess = five letter word

+k = index of a letter in the guess

 return new word with
 * dash if letter was not in word
 * upper case if letter is in the word and in right position